 Dr. Wade Leuwerke

 Click here for a list of mental health counseling classes.
-For more information on licensure as a Mental Health Counselor, visit the State of Iowa website.
+For more information on licensure as a Mental Health Counselor, visit the Iowa Department of Public Health.